millerhoo/journey4-adwc/workshops/journey4-adwc/README.md

 - Learn how to use DBMS_PREDICTIVE_ANALYTICS routines
 - Learn how to use Oracle ML Gallery

-## Lab 900: Creating Visualization from ADWC
+## Lab 900: Create Data Visualizations from ADWC

 **Documentation**: [LabGuide900.md](LabGuide900.md)

 **Objectives**:

-- Set Up Local Environment
+- Learn how to connect a desktop analytics tool to Autonomous Data Warehouse
+- Learn how to secure a desktop client connection to Autonomous Data Warehouse
-- Create New Data Visualization Desktop Connection
+- Learn how to create a simple data visualization project with Oracle Data Visualization Desktop
-- Prepare Data Set and Create Visualization
+- Learn how to access and gain insights from data in the Autonomous Data Warehouse

 ## Lab 1000: Integrating with ADWC